kumbulanit/t-sql/tech company/untitled/Module 8/Lesson4_Using_Functions_to_Work_with_NULL.md

     FORMAT(
         (COUNT(*) - COUNT(CASE WHEN FirstName IS NULL OR FirstName = ''
-                                  OR LastName IS NULL OR LastName = '' OR Email IS NULL OR Email = '' OR BaseSalary IS NULL OR BaseSalary = 0 OR HireDate IS NULL
+                                  OR LastName IS NULL OR LastName = '' OR WorkEmail IS NULL OR WorkEmail = '' OR BaseSalary IS NULL OR BaseSalary = 0 OR HireDate IS NULL
                                   OR DepartmentID IS NULL